 (7) "Auxiliary aids and services" mean the following:

-(A) Qualified interpreters, notetakers, computer-aided transcription services, written materials, telephone handset amplifiers, assistive listening devices and systems, hearing aid compatible telephones, closed caption decoders, open and closed captioning telecommunications devices for deaf persons, videotext displays or other effective methods of making aurally delivered materials available to individuals with hearing impairments.
+(A) qualified interpreters, notetakers, computer-aided transcription services, written materials, telephone handset amplifiers, assistive listening devices and systems, hearing aid compatible telephones, closed caption decoders, open and closed captioning telecommunications devices for persons who are deaf, videotext displays or other effective methods of making aurally delivered materials available to individuals with hearing impairments;

 (8) "Public accommodation" means an individual, organization, governmental or other entity that owns, leases, leases to or operates a place of public accommodation.